junzhengca/Identity-Atheneum/README.md

     * port: Redis server port
 * mongo:
     * url: MongoDB connection url, for example mongodb://localhost/27017/ia (make sure you include the db name)
+* master_key: A random password, used for administrative access.
 * identity_providers: A list of IdP configurations, please see [IdP Configurations](#idp-configurations) for more detail.

 ### Run